 openDemocracy is different.
 We are a global, non-profit media platform that seeks to challenge power and inspire change through tenacious reporting, thoughtful analysis and democratic debate.
 We run deep investigations; we partner with NGOs, think tanks, activists and academics across the world; and we have an open submissions policy committed to diversity of voice and perspective.
 We have a long-history of promoting debate on the crisis of our economic system, and the need for an alternative.
 Most recently, our ‘New Thinking for the British Economy’ project brought together economists, journalists and activists to debate and discuss how the economy needs to change to meet the challenges of the twenty-first century.

-Today we are proud to launch ourEconomy, a new section of openDemocracy that that puts people, planet and power at the centre of the debate about our economic future. ourEconomy will publish cutting-edge analysis, insight and commentary about the ongoing crisis of our economic system – and promote intelligent debate about what should replace it.
+Today we are proud to launch ourEconomy, a new section of openDemocracy that puts people, planet and power at the centre of the debate about our economic future. ourEconomy will publish cutting-edge analysis, insight and commentary about the ongoing crisis of our economic system – and promote intelligent debate about what should replace it.
 We will give voice to those who are putting new economic ideas into practice from the ground up, and showcase some of the most exciting ideas and initiatives from around the world.
 We will harness openDemocracy’s investigative expertise to shine a light onto the power structures that underpin the status quo, and use human stories to highlight the injustices at the heart of our current economic system.

 The project to build a new economy is not merely an intellectual endeavour.
 Rising temperatures, collapsing biodiversity, depleting natural resources and growing resentment towards an unfair economic system all mean that maintaining the status quo is simply not an option.
 The question is what comes next.